 So we have to put in the return address, the address of opcodes FF E4.
-Putting in the return address 0x0804936B will work because it's the good value withdrawn in the middle of the mov [ebp+var_4], 0E4FFFE4h instruction located at address 0x08049366.
+Putting in the return address 0x0804936B will work because it's the good value withdrawn in the middle of the mov [ebp+var_4], 0E4FFFFE4h instruction located at address 0x08049366.

-If this is not clear or to be sure to understand clearly what will happen when the leave instruction is executed, here are two handy schemas (at least I hope so).
+If this is not clear or to be sure to understand clearly what will happen when the leave and the retn instructions are executed, here are two handy schemas (at least I hope so).

-First, according to all the foregoing, we know that we have to put our code in the second part of the buffer, at offset 116 from buffer bin[].
-So, here is in the right part how we will have to organize our payload :
+First, according to all the foregoing, we know that we have to put our code in the second part of the buffer, at offset 116 from buffer <a href="mailto:bin[].
+So, here is in the right part how we will have to organize our payload: